maxrigout/dofus-ocr/README.md

 If you wish, you may find the latest executable directly under [releases](https://github.com/Eliott-Mischler/dofus-ocr/releases), note that this is inherently unsafe, and I do not recommend it.

+This executable requires no extra steps to run on a Windows machine.

 ## Run (Windows instructions)

 Below are the steps to running this app yourself without downloading an executable.